31 Genomic ranges and ATAC-seq

 -

 Feel free to work through it.
-In addition to the work above, there is also the ATACseqQC package vignette that offers more than just QC.
-At least a couple more packages are available in Bioconductor.
+The ATACseqQC package vignette also offers a great deal beyond quality control, and several more ATAC-seq packages are available in Bioconductor.

 MACS2